Admission to the MSN Program

 - Have taken undergraduate or graduate course in Statistics with a grade of C or higher.

-- Hold current CPR certification and health records.
+- Hold current CPR certification

 - Meet the School's technical standards for admission.

 - For international students, provide evidence of passing grade on CGFNS exam (both parts).
 Apply for VA RN license (TOEFL 570 required).
 (Contact program director for more information.)

 After review of applications in NursingCAS, top candidates will be contacted for an interview.
 Interviews for NP applicants will be held on February 7 and 8, 2022.

 For questions or additional information about the MSN Program, please contact Beth Johnson at 540-568-4143.

 * A transcript analysis will be completed on all students who have an associate degree in nursing (ADN) from an accredited nursing program and an undergraduate baccalaureate degree in another field to determine any gaps in meeting the Essentials of a Bachelor of Science in Nursing.
 During this transcript review, the plan of study may include up to 11 extra credits.

 Applications are processed on a rolling admission basis until the class fills for the CNL and Nurse Administrator concentrations.
 Nurse Practitioner and Nurse Midwifery applications are due on December 15, 2021 at 5pm (EST).
 Applications submitted after the December 15 deadline may be considered based on merit and availability in the program.
 Nurse Practitioner program applicant interviews will be held on February 7 and 8, 2022.